The Original Gospel Introduction

 (9) The Victory of Yeshúa over Four Tests in the Desert.

-(10) Yoséph And Miriám Make A Feast for Yeshúa; Miriam Magdalena, Phillip, Andrew, Kepha (Peter) and Nathaniel became his Disciples (Talmidim)
+(10) Yoséph And Miriám Make A Feast for Yeshúa; Miriam Magdalena, Phillip, Andrew, Kepha (Peter) and Nathaniel became his Disciples (Talmidim) [[I moved Chapter 10 to Section 2]]

 (11) In the House of Shimon the Pharisee; Miriám of Magdala (Magdalena) Anointed Yeshúa with Oil